 Field-hunting tip

-Look in ductile shear zones country — that is the host setting where mylonite typically forms.
+Look in ductile shear zones country, the host setting where mylonite typically forms.
 If you start seeing quartz, feldspar, mica in float, you are in the right ground.
 Field specimens usually show a fine-grained, foliated, mylonitic texture habit, so train your eye for that shape before scanning the outcrop.